bubble-bot/weavebox/README.md

     }

 ### Returning errors
-Each handler requires a return of an error.
+Each handler requires an error to be returned.
 This is personal idiom but it brings some benifits for handling your errors inside request handlers.

     func someHandler(ctx *weavebox.Context) error {
         // simple error handling by returning all errors